lordvaider/lordvaider.github.io/_posts/2021-05-17-Deliveroo Analysis.md

      Eventually though, this turned out to be wasted effort.
 The two different price conventions were an artefact introduced by some extra display logic in the HTML code, and the text part of the email had the right values all along.
 However, it's still good to have the bottom line numbers in order to analyse things like how delivery fees etc changed over time/How much I pay in extra charges etc. so this was't a _total_ waste.

-I have shared the end result of these efforts in git repo here, in case any of you are interested in fetching your own Deliveroo data.
+I have shared the end result of these efforts in git repo [here](https://github.com/lordvaider/DataDeliveroo), in case any of you are interested in fetching your own Deliveroo data.

 Eventually, I was able to get my data extraction working and got the raw data corresponding to (almost) all orders in a neat .csv file.
-Just scrolling through this file, I got a feeling of power. <s>Finally it was __ANALYSIS!__ time!</s> Finally, it was time to clean my data and get it into the right format!
+Just scrolling through this file, I got a feeling of power. <s>Finally it was <b>ANALYSIS!</b> time!</s> Finally, it was time to clean my data and get it into the right format!

 ## Data Formatting + Cleaning

-In order to do useful ANALYSIS! on the data, it first needed some cleaning and formatting:
+In order to do useful __ANALYSIS!__ on the data, it first needed some cleaning and formatting:
 1. __Datatype Conversions:__ Need to convert the values of the "Date" column into datetimes.

-2. __Add Inferred Columns__: Enrich the dataset with some more columns that will be required in the course of the analysis such as Value, and OrderNo (All items ordered at the same time share an order no.)
+2. __Add Inferred Columns__: Enrich the dataset with some more columns that will be required in the course of the analysis such as Value, and OrderNo - All items ordered at the same time share an order no.

 3. __Remove outliers:__ Remove rows with price = 0.
 Typically, such rows correspond to freebies such as ketchup/mustard packets.
 While it may be interesting to analyse such rows separately, I will exclude them for now.